bytefair/offset/README.md

 ## Credits

-Offset Printer Photo copyright [Philippe Teuwen](http://www.flickr.com/photos/doegox/1060145642) Thanks to [_s](http://underscores.me/) and [Bones](http://themble.com/bones/) for inspiration and a few code snippets.
+Offset Printer Photo copyright [Nadja Robot](https://secure.flickr.com/photos/nadja_robot/2490910807/) Thanks to [_s](http://underscores.me/) and [Bones](http://themble.com/bones/) for inspiration and a few code snippets.
-Thanks to [Roots Team](http://roots.io/) for Bedrock, which this package was refactored to work with and the brilliant Roots framework which was the also source of code and inspiration.
+Thanks to [Roots Team](http://roots.io/) for lots of code and understanding of a better way to manage a WordPress stack